Carex grisea (Wood Gray Sedge)

 Carex is a large genus, with over 600 species in North America and 150+ in Minnesota alone.
 They are grouped into sections, the species in each group having common traits.
 Carex grisea is in the Griseae section; some of its common traits are: clump forming or not, short to long rhizomatous, basal sheaths not fibrous, leaves M-shaped in cross-section when young, the leaf underside with 2 lateral veins more prominent than the midvein, widest leaves 6 mm or less, 3 to 6 spikes, terminal spike all staminate, lateral spikes mostly all pistillate, sometimes with a few staminate flowers at the tip (androgynous), lateral spikes subtended by a long-sheathing leaf-like bract, pistillate scales with a rough-textured awn, perigynia oval-elliptic and hairless with impressed veins (both fresh and dry), achenes 3-sided with 3 stigmas, usually growing in woodlands or open habitats.

-Carex grisea is distinguished from other Carex species by the combination of: clump forming, usually densely so, all-staminate terminal spike, spike stalks smooth, lateral spikes usually all pistillate, usually fewer than 15 perigynia per spike, pistillate scales with a rough-textured awn, perigynia elliptic with up to 64 impressed veins, the beak straight and very short or absent altogether.
+Carex grisea is distinguished from other Carex species by the combination of: clump forming, usually densely so, all-staminate terminal spike, spike stalks smooth, lateral spikes usually all pistillate, usually fewer than 15 perigynia per spike, pistillate scales with a rough-textured awn, perigynia elliptic with up to 64 impressed veins, the minute or absent altogether.

 Carex grisea most closely resembles Carex conoidea, which has rough-textured stalks on lateral spikes, typically more than 15 perigynia per spike, and is found in open prairies and meadows rather than wooded areas.
+Perigynia with minute beaks can resemble Carex oligocarpa, which is more strongly red-purple at the base, widest leaves are less than 4.5 mm, and the staminate spike may be well above the uppermost pistillate spike.
 Immature specimens may resemble a number of other woodland sedges, in particular Carex blanda, which has pistillate scales with awns only up to 1.5mm, perigynia with a short, bent beak and its raised (not impressed) veins are faint until dry.